Our Club Purpose and Goals

-In addition to the kit required for Black and Yellow training groups:
+In addition to the kit required for Blue and Black training groups:

 - Hand Paddles: Used to help perfect the hand position and strengthen the arm and shoulder muscles.
 Their size allows you to hold to much more water, with more power and leverage to pull through the water.
 This assists with balance in the water whilst also allowing you to spend more time on each specific pull, making sure that you can really working on finishing your stroke, which in turn should lower your stroke count.
 Price range £5-£15

 - Finger Paddles: Used to perform all swimming strokes and can help work on the top of the stroke, specifically hand entry and catch, which is the action of pulling onto the stroke.
 Finger paddles are great for technical swimming and are especially useful for technique drills if you wanted to break your stroke down even more.
 Price range £5-£15